Talk to our Students Apply Now Convocation 2026

 Event brief description

-A session on “Study, Work, and Build Your Future in Japan” was conducted on 5th May 2026 at Galgotias University by Ms. Eriko Noda, CEO of Erish Solutions Inc., Tokyo.
-The session began with insights into rising unemployment and layoffs in India, encouraging students to explore global opportunities.
+A session on “Study, Work, and Build Your Future in Japan” was conducted on 5th May 2026 at Galgotias University by Eriko Noda.
+The session began with an insightful discussion on the growing career opportunities available in Japan for international students and professionals.

 Event Detailed Description